ShivamRaj9188/FinTrackAI_Secure/README.md

 # FinTrackAI: AI-Powered Financial Intelligence

 FinTrackAI is a comprehensive financial technology platform designed to provide automated expense tracking and actionable financial insights using the Google Gemini AI engine.
-The platform is built on the MERN stack (MongoDB, Express, React, Node.js) with a high-performance Vite frontend and secure JWT-based authentication.
+The platform is built on the MERN stack (MongoDB, Express, React, Node.js) with a high-performance Vite frontend and secure JWT-based authentication

 ## Live Application
 The production environment is accessible at the following URL: